burnsr77/burnsr77.github.io/cv/index.md

 2017-present	International Advisory Board for *ACME: An International Journal for Critical Geographies*

 2020-present	Secretary &amp; Treasurer, *Digital Geographies* Specialty Group of the AAG*

-2016-2019	Masters in GIS Renewal Committee, University of Calgary

-2013-2014	Secretary and Treasurer, *"Geographic Information Systems and Science" Specialty Group of the AAG*

-2008-2013	Webmaster, Leadership Collective Member, *"Socialist &amp; Critical Geography" Specialty Group of the AAG*